frankvalentine/OneLife/README.md

 which will appear on the object, then the object will eventually be destroyed and no longer protect the wearer.

+The chance for a particular body part to be hit can be modified by giving an object a hitScalar=0.000000 line after the clothing=n line in the data file.
+This scales the chance for that body part to be hit.
+This is useful for making shields more likely to take the blow.

 To slow down attacks, a weapon could be made to turn into an undeadly version of itself which decays back into its useable version after a number of seconds.
 This can be used to make some weapons quicker than others, although it is limited to whole numbers